Kawasaki Z1000 SX Tourer (2010 - ) review

 Interested in buying Kawasaki Z1000SX?

 Essentially a Z1000 with a fairing but in truth, brilliantly effective.
 The 2010 original was a great all-rounder and great value.
 The 2014 update received improved, bespoke optional pannier system, uprated suspension and brakes, new traction control and power modes and tweaked engine, saddle and styling.
-Priced originally just shy of £10,000 it’s easy to see why it has become a best-seller.
+Then, in 2017, it gained updated styling, a bigger screen and gear indicator, improved electronics and ergonomics, and more refined suspension.
+Priced originally just shy of £10,000, it’s easy to see why it has become a best-seller.

 Classic, semi-sports, ‘sports-touring’ tuck is spot-on compromise: comfortable enough for 500-mile days, sporty enough to encourage controlled ‘scratching’ when the roads get twisty.
 At the same time, the ancilliaries are brilliant, too, and include new, wider mirrors, a slightly improved seat, uprated, more modern switchgear (to incorporate the new power modes and switchable traction control).
-The only slight criticism (and it’s very slight) is the narrow screen…
+Even the slightly bigger screen is a welcome improvement over the old.

 The Z1000SX pretty much does it all: it’s a great two-up tourer, a decent sports bike, is great fun, the cleverly-narrow new luggage means its even better round town than many and it’s now pretty well equipped, comfortable and good value, too.
 There may be no stand-out feature, it may lack the glittering spec of some more expensive machines and it may not be brilliant at any one thing, but as a great value all-rounder there are few better.